C4 Logo Return to main site

 SES Group 1 = most disadvantaged areas; SES Group 5 = least disadvantaged areas.

-* Percentage of women aged 35 as of 31st Dec 2022 who have had at least one primary HPV test.
+^ Percentage of women aged 45 as of 31st Dec 2023 who have had at least one primary HPV test and also at least one primary Pap test in the previous 10 years, separated by at least 2 years.

 Data to calculate indicator by Indigenous status was not available.